ZhengYangR/BlogLifeChat/README.md

 2. Build a community for helping college student who is lacking internship and industry experience to gain industrial experience.

 technologies Used in this project :
-NodeJS, Express, bootstrape, SemanticUI, JQuery, npm, API, mongoDB, Github.
+NodeJS, Express,  SemanticUI, JQuery, npm, API, mongoDB, Github.

 Zheng can program on both:
 front-end(Css-SemanticUI)